AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # Benefits of using the BFF pattern

-A software company might use the Backend for Frontends (BFF) pattern by tailoring data and functionalities to each specific UI(desktop vs mobile), BFF can lead to a more optimized and user-friendly experience for different user groups.
-It allows to have a backend for each frontend, hence the name BFF.
+A software company might use the Backend for Frontends (BFF) pattern by tailoring data and functionalities to each specific UI(desktop vs mobile).

 # Prerequisites